Probing horizon scale quantum effects with Love: Discussion

-{\bf Discussion--} We have explored the resolving power of the gravitational micro(Planck)scope which can be used to probe near horizon physics at radial position $\delta$ with tidal Love number $k$.
-The presence of environment effects could impact the GW signal \cite{Yunes:2010sm, Yunes:2011ws, Kocsis:2011dr, Barausse:2014pra} and exclusion of them may lead to erroneous measurements of Love numbers.
+We have explored the resolving power of the EMRIs as gravitational microscope which can be used to probe near horizon physics with TLN ${\textsl k}$.
+The presence of the environmental effects could impact the GW signal \cite{Yunes:2010sm, Yunes:2011ws, Kocsis:2011dr, Barausse:2014pra} and exclusion of them may lead to erroneous measurements of TLNs \cite{Cardoso:2019upw}.
+Similarly, other competing effects can also mimic the effect of tidal deformability \cite{Cardoso:2016rao, Cardoso:2016oxy, Datta:2019epe, Datta:2020rvo, Maggio:2021uge}.
 These should be taken into account to properly assess the potential of LISA.
-It is also required to study in detail from the theoretical standpoint the possible origin of these systems and stability \cite{Addazi:2019bjz}.
+It is also required to study in detail from the theoretical standpoint the possible origin of these systems and their stability \cite{Addazi:2019bjz}.

-In this paper, we have explored the possibility of using the ECO relation between ${\textsl k}$ and $\delta$ to probe Planck scale physics with EMRI.
-Our result suggests that it is possible for EMRIs to bring information in this regard.
-We have also argued that it is most likely that this relation will get modified due to quantum effects.
-Measuring such deviation can help us probe the quantum nature.
-We have also constructed a general formalism to take into account of the quantum effects.
+We have explicitly shown for the first time that very small values of $k$ can add large dephasing in EMRIs.
+Our result suggests that it is possible for EMRIs to bring information regarding the quantum nature near the horizon scale.
+This paper also discusses the limitations of using the ECO relation between ${\textsl k}$ and $\delta$.
+We have also constructed a semi-classical formalism to take into account of the quantum effects.
 From the constructed formalism, it is evident that even if Eq. (\ref{eq:delta-k}) is not valid, there will be quantum signatures on the observables, at least in principle.
-We discussed how it should be estimated and showed that in EMRIs they can have observable contribution.
+We discussed how it should be estimated.
 To achieve our conclusions we have assumed the binary to be in an equatorial circular orbit, which is unlikely to be true for EMRIs.
 This should be investigated in the future.

+Quantum effects for large astrophysical BHs are usually considered to be negligibly small.
+This conclusion arises from the expectation that the strength of quantum effects is governed by the ratio $\ell_{pl}^2 /r_s^2$.
+However, it was argued in Ref. \cite{Brustein:2020tpg} that the strength of quantum effects can be much larger because they can be governed by the ratio of $\ell_{pl}$ to the length scale of the fundamental theory of quantum gravity.
+In string theory, this is the string scale $l_s$.
+As a result, the quantum effects are governed by the ratio $g_s^2 = \ell_{pl}^2 /l_s^2$.
+Since $g_s^2$ can be $\sim 0.1$, it can have a larger contribution to the quantum effects \cite{Brustein:2020tpg}.
+This definitely requires further exploration.